lemuellloren/section-separator/README.md

-# section-separato
+# section-separator library
-a section separator inspiration on your wef bfront-end development
+a section separator inspiration on your web front-end development in the future